No booking fees on the app

 London to Nottingham train travel guide

-The train journey from London to Nottingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from London, you can get to Nottingham in just 1h 33m, making it an ideal and convenient choice for travelling between them.
+Taking the train from London to Nottingham is both efficient and enjoyable, offering scenic views and comfort.
+With frequent departures from London, you can arrive at Nottingham in just 1h 33m, making it a quick and convenient option for travelling between these two places.

 Planning and booking